Dleibe1/giphy-guessing-game/README.md

 Download and install the latest stable version of Python from [https://www.python.org/downloads/](https://www.python.org/downloads/) for your operating system.

+## 🚧 This is a work in progress, the MVP is not complete just yet 🚧

 ## Usage

 1. Create a python virtual environment for the Django project.
 Type the following into your terminal: